 Our grandparent’s farm, a mile due east, has been neglected and was recently buried into the prairie by a bulldozer.

-Uninhabited, for years, mice took over the living quarters and it wasn’t worth saving for humans.
+Uninhabited, for years, mice took over the living quarters and it was decided by the new owner that the old homestead couldn’t be rehabbed and wasn’t worth saving.

 Alan likes Texas so much he made it his own oasis.